Scrum team name ideas

 The advantage of this is that it makes it very clear what the team is doing.
 Nobody needs to figure out what the Godzilla or Ninjas team are doing.
 The name explains it all right away.

-There are a couple of disadvantages to this though.
+There are a couple of disadvantages to this software team name approach though.
 The first is that it is not very fun or original.
 The team doesn’t get to mark or brand their team in any way.
 Their name is effectively chosen for them.
 The other disadvantage is that the team might eventually move onto working on another product.

 For those reasons, I don’t like this approach.